hxsan-k/python/exercises/rpg-character/README.md

 ## Solution 💻

-My complete implementation of this exercise is included in this folder as `rpg-character.py`.
+My complete implementation of this exercise is included in this folder as `rpg-character.py` as well as a version with comments to make it easy to follow along.
 It follows all the validation rules and formatting requirements described above.

 Use it if you are stuck, but attempt the challenge yourself first!